anaclumos/pHash/README.md

 The simplest way to compile this package is:

-1. `cd` to the directory containing the package`s source code and type `./configure` to configure the package for your system.
+1. `cd` to the directory containing the package's source code and type `./configure` to configure the package for your system.

    Running `configure` might take a while.
 While running, it prints some messages telling which features it is checking for.